fb-pixel

 This site contains affiliate links to products we recommend.
 We may receive a commission for purchases made through these links.

-Learn how to boost your immune system naturally with these seven simple steps.
+Learn how to strengthen your immune system naturally with these seven simple steps.
 Having a healthy immune system is the first line of defense against fighting off infection and other illnesses.

-But what can we do to BUILD our immune systems?
+But what can we do to BUILD and STRENGTHEN our immune systems?
+Plenty!

 1. Eat Lacto-Fermented Foods

 Start eating lacto-fermented veggies every single day.
-It’s absolutely ideal if you can get up to three servings of fermented veggies (or other fermented raw foods such as preserved lemons, fermented garlic, curtido, lacto-fermented mayo, or this delicious dream cheese) each day.
+It's absolutely ideal if you can get up to three servings of fermented veggies (or other fermented raw foods such as homemade instant pot yogurt, lacto-fermented sauerkraut (or garlic dill sauerkraut), preserved lemons, fermented garlic, this homemade curtido recipe, lacto-fermented mayo, or homemade fermented ketchup) each day.

-The reason fermented foods are important to our immune system is that they really workout your gut health.
+The reason fermented foods are important to our immune system is that they really work out our gut health.

-If this was the only thing you add in on a daily basis to help support your immune system, you’d see a lot of benefits.
+If this were the only thing you added in on a daily basis to help support your immune system, you'd see a lot of benefits.

 Fermented foods have enzymes.
 That means your body will work more efficiently without depleting your own enzymes.
 You may even find you're more energetic after eating because you're not using your own stores.